open-contracting/kingfisher-collect/docs/local.rst

     scrapy list

 The spiders' names might be ambiguous.
-If you're unsure which spider to run, you can compare their names to the list of `OCDS publishers <https://www.open-contracting.org/worldwide/#/table>`__, or contact the OCDS Helpdesk at data@open-contracting.org.
+If you're unsure which spider to run, you can compare their names to the list of `OCDS publishers <https://www.open-contracting.org/worldwide/#/table>`__, or `contact the OCDS Helpdesk <data@open-contracting.org>`__.

 To run a spider (that is, to start a "crawl"), replace ``spider_name`` below with the name of a spider from ``scrapy list`` above: